bipni/task-scheduler-in-nodejs/README.md

     * OS

 ## API
-In my project there are 2 API defines.
+In my project, there are 2 APIs defined.

 ```
 http://localhost:3001/interval